semiod-github/python-project-blueprint/README.md

 ## Blog Posts - More Information About This Repo

-You can find more information about this project/repository and how to use it in following blog post:
+You can find more information about this project/repository and how to use it in following blog post :

 - [Ultimate Setup for Your Next Python Project](https://towardsdatascience.com/ultimate-setup-for-your-next-python-project-179bda8a7c2c)
 - [Automating Every Aspect of Your Python Project](https://towardsdatascience.com/automating-every-aspect-of-your-python-project-6517336af9da)